Electron correlations in cubic paramagnetic perovskite Sr(V,Mn)O$_{3}$ -- Results from fully self-consistent self-energy embedding calculations: Strontium Vanadate

 The total local DOS for SrVO$_{3}$ is shown in Fig.~\ref{fig:orbsum_DOS_SrVO3}.
 As we systematically add correlations, SEET reaches quantitatively better agreement with the experimental data.
 The quasiparticle peak around $E_{F}$ is dominated by V $t_{2g}$ while the DOS between $-$2.5 and $-$10 eV is dominated by O $p$ orbitals, with the first and second peak mainly corresponding to O $p_{\pi}$ and O $p_{\sigma}$.
 In the conduction bands, the shoulder at $\approx$ 1 eV and the peak at $\sim$ 2.5$-$3 eV are assigned to V $t_{2g}+e_{g}$ and V $e_{g}$ respectively while the peak at $\approx$ 8 eV is dominated by Sr $4d$ orbitals.
+The fact that sc$GW$ predicts a better $p-d$ splitting compared to SEET with setup A implies that there may be error cancellation to the missing local $t_{2g}$ correlation beyond $GW$.
+In general, it is difficult to precisely determine the source of this cancelation since it could be non-local correlations beyond $GW$ from any orbital (e.g. O $p$) or local correlations beyond $GW$ from orbitals other than V $t_{2g}$.
+However, as shown in Fig.~\ref{fig:PDOS_SrVO3} and~\ref{fig:orbsum_DOS_SrVO3}, the position of the O $p$ bands gradually reaches better agreement with experiment from SEET with setup B and C as local self-energy correction of O $2p$ and V $e_{g}$ are added.
+We believe the error cancellation between strong local correlation from V $3d$ and O $2p$ are the reason that sc$GW$ outperforms SEET with setup A.

+In Fig.~\ref{fig:Selfenergy_real_axis}, we show the SEET (setup C) V $t_{2g}$ local self-energy, analytically continued from the imaginary to the real frequency axis.
+The strong pole at around 3.5 eV is consistent with the absence of a V $t_{2g}$ upper Hubbard band at around 3.0 eV, and shifts additional V $t_{2g}$ features near 8 eV.
+The quasiparticle renormalization factor $Z$ can be computed through $Z^{-1} = [1 - \partial \text{Re}\Sigma(\omega)/\partial \omega\Big|_{\omega = 0}]$ for sc$GW$ ($Z=0.7$) and SEET with impurity setup C ($Z=0.27$).
+In the presence of local self-energy corrections to the V $t_{2g}$ orbitals, the V $t_{2g}$ quasiparticle peak has been strongly renormalized.
+The reduction of $Z$ from 0.7 to 0.27 is smaller than the experimental value of $Z = 0.5\sim0.6$~\cite{SrVO3_Sekiyama04,SrVO3_Yoshida05} and data from other theoretical calculations~\cite{SrVO3_Sekiyama04,SrVO3_Nekrasov05,Nekrasov06,SrVO3_Taranto13}.
+Note that our $Z$ is similar to that of LDA+DMFT (see the inset of Fig. 5 in Ref.~\cite{Nekrasov06}) if the self-energy derivative is taken over the same interval.

-Typical failures of LDA for SrVO$_{3}$ include (i) a $t_{2g}$ quasiparticle bandwidth that is too large, (ii) missing lower/upper satellite peaks, and (iii) an incorrect position of orbitals outside the V $3d$ shell~\cite{Pavarini04,Lechermann06,SrVO3_Nekrasov05,Nekrasov06,SrVO3_Taranto13}.
+Typical failures of LDA for SrVO$_{3}$ include (i) a $t_{2g}$ quasiparticle bandwidth that is too large, (ii) missing lower/upper satellite peaks, and (iii) an incorrect position of orbitals outside the V $3d$ shell~\cite{Pavarini04,SrVO3_Sekiyama04,Lechermann06,SrVO3_Nekrasov05,Nekrasov06,SrVO3_Taranto13}.